 The game was called Bubbles, and has you controlling Clarence the Clam, who must avoid and destroy menacing creatures of the deep.
 It was a clone of Centipede, and according to the coder Randy Linden – it was released.
 Some shops in Torono were selling it, but it is unknown if it ever made it to the US.

-Do you know anything more about this game, and can you help us preserve it?
+Do you know anything more about the Bubbles game though, and can you help us preserve it?

 Randy Linden talks about his game: